jakerella/home/content/profile.md

 I'm a mild-mannered developer and evangelist by day... and, well, by night too, I suppose.

 Shortly after it arrived at my home in 1993, I began disassembling our first computer - my mother was not happy.
 She breathed more easily when I moved from hardware into programming.
-I'm a contributer to a few open source projects and love participating in user groups, barcamps, hackathons, and conferences.
-I'm a fan of the Oxford comma, and in my down time I enjoy puzzles of all sorts and tabletop games.
+I'm a contributor to a few open source projects and love participating in user groups, barcamps, hackathons, and conferences.
+I'm currently a front-end engineering instructor for [The Iron Yard in Washington, DC](https://www.theironyard.com/locations/dc.html).
+I'm a fan of ' the Oxford comma, and in my down time I enjoy puzzles of all sorts and tabletop games.

 <p style='clear:left;' class='text-center'>
     You can find me as [@jakerella](http://twitter.com/jakerella) on most social and code sites:<br>